 - Other versions of this document

-This Data Processing Addendum (“DPA”) is an addendum to and forms part of the Master Subscription and Services Agreement or such other agreement entered into between the parties (“Main Agreement”), under which Contentful provides services (“Contentful Services”) to Customer.
+This Data Processing Addendum (“DPA”) forms part of and is subject to the Master Subscription and Services Agreement or such other agreement entered into between the parties (“Main Agreement”) under which Contentful provides services (“Contentful Services”) to Customer.
 Customer and Contentful are collectively referred to in this DPA as the “Parties” and each a “Party”.
 Capitalized terms not otherwise defined in this DPA have the meaning given to them in the Main Agreement.

-b) “Authorized Affiliates” are Customer Affiliates who have entered into Provisioning Documents or to which Customer has granted a sublicense to the Contentful Services.
+1.2.
+“Authorized Affiliates” are Customer Affiliates who have entered into service orders, statements of work or to which Customer has granted a sublicense to the Contentful Services.

-f) “Data Protection Laws” means all data protection and privacy laws applicable to the respective party in its role in the Processing of Personal Data under the Main Agreement, including without limitation, European Data Protection Laws and the CCPA.
+1.7.
+“Data Protection Laws” means all data protection and privacy laws applicable to the respective Party in its role in the Processing of Personal Data under the Main Agreement, including without limitation, European Data Protection Laws and US Data Protection Laws.

-g) “European Data Protection Laws” means (i) Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the Processing of Personal Data and on the free movement of such data (General Data Protection Regulation) (“GDPR”); (ii) the GDPR as it forms part of United Kingdom law pursuant to Section 3 of the European Union (Withdrawal) Act 2018 (“UK GDPR”) and the Data Protection Act 2018; (iii) the Swiss Federal Act on Data Protection of 19 June 1992 and; (iv) any successor legislation to those laws and regulations identified in subsections (i)-(iii) of this paragraph.
+1.9.
+“European Data Protection Laws” means, to the extent applicable, (i) Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the Processing of Personal Data and on the free movement of such data (General Data Protection Regulation) (“GDPR”); (ii) the GDPR as it forms part of United Kingdom law pursuant to Section 3 of the European Union (Withdrawal) Act 2018 (“UK GDPR”) and the Data Protection Act 2018; (iii) the Swiss Federal Act on Data Protection of 19 June 1992 and; (iv) any implementing, supplementing, or successor legislation to those laws and regulations identified in subsections (i)-(iii) of this paragraph.

-j) “Standard Contractual Clauses” means, depending on the circumstances unique to any particular Customer, any of the following: (i) “EU SCCs” means the standard contractual clauses for the transfer of personal data to third countries approved pursuant to Commission Decision (EU) 2021/914 of 4 June 2021, currently found at https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en and/or; (ii) “UK Addendum” means the International Data Transfer Addendum issued by the Information Commissioner’s Office under s.119(A) of the UK Data Protection Act 2018, currently found at https://ico.org.uk/media/for-organisations/documents/4019539/international-data-transfer-addendum.pdf and/or; (iii) “Swiss Addendum” means the EU SCCs as modified in Schedule 3 to this DPA to address the Swiss Federal Act on Data Protection of 19 June 1992 and the Swiss Ordinance to the Swiss Federal Act on Data Protection of 14 June 1993, including any implementing, supplementing, or successor legislation.
+1.11.
+“Standard Contractual Clauses” means, depending on the circumstances unique to any particular Customer, any of the following: (i) “EU SCCs” means the standard contractual clauses for the transfer of personal data to third countries approved pursuant to Commission Decision (EU) 2021/914 of 4 June 2021, currently found at https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en and/or; (ii) “UK Addendum” means the International Data Transfer Addendum issued by the Information Commissioner’s Office under s.119(A) of the UK Data Protection Act 2018, currently found at https://ico.org.uk/media/for-organisations/documents/4019539/international-data-transfer-addendum.pdf and/or; (iii) “Swiss Addendum” means the EU SCCs as modified in Schedule 3 to this DPA to address the Swiss Federal Act on Data Protection of 19 June 1992 and the Swiss Ordinance to the Swiss Federal Act on Data Protection of 14 June 1993, including any implementing, supplementing, or successor legislation.

 2. Scope of Application

-d) Contentful’s obligations in this DPA shall also extend to Authorized Affiliates, provided that (i) only Customer can communicate any additional Processing instructions pursuant to this section 4; (ii) all acts and/or omissions by an Authorized Affiliate with respect to Customer’s obligations in this DPA shall be considered the acts and/or omissions of Customer; and (iii) any claims by an Authorized Affiliate against Contenful in relation to this DPA must be brought by Customer directly against Contentful on behalf of such Authorized Affiliate.
+2.2.
+Contentful’s obligations in this DPA shall also extend to Authorized Affiliates, provided that (i) only Customer can communicate any additional Processing instructions pursuant to this Section 2; (ii) all acts and/or omissions by an Authorized Affiliate with respect to Customer’s obligations in this DPA shall be considered the acts and/or omissions of Customer; and (iii) any claims by an Authorized Affiliate against Contentful in relation to this DPA must be brought by Customer directly against Contentful on behalf of such Authorized Affiliate.

-b) As between the parties, Customer is and remains the owner of Customer Personal Data and the holder of all rights relating to Customer Personal Data.
+3.3.
+As between the Parties, Customer is and remains the owner of Customer Personal Data and the holder of all rights relating to Customer Personal Data.

 6. Security of Processing

-c) Contentful shall make available on its Sub-processor Site a mechanism to subscribe to notifications of new Sub-processors and prior to engaging new Sub-processors, Contentful will notify Customer through such mechanism.
+7.3.
+Contentful shall make available on its Sub-processor Site a mechanism to subscribe to notifications of new Sub-processors and prior to engaging new Sub-processors, Contentful will notify Customer through such mechanism.
 Customer is entitled to provide reasonable objections to any change notified by Contentful within 21 days and for materially important reasons relating to the new Sub-processor’s proposed Processing of Customer Personal Data.
-If Customer fails to object to such change within such reasonable time, Customer is deemed to have consented to such change.
-Where a reasonable materially important basis for such objection exists and an amicable resolution fails, Customer, as its sole and exclusive remedy, may provide written notice to Contentful terminating the Provisioning Documents with respect only to those aspects which cannot be provided by Contentful without the use of the new Sub-processor.
-Contenful will refund Customer any prepaid unused fees of such Provisioning Documents following the effective date of termination.
+If Customer fails to object to such change within this time, Customer is deemed to have consented to such change.
+Where a reasonable and materially important basis for such objection exists and an amicable resolution fails, Customer, as its sole and exclusive remedy, may provide written notice to Contentful terminating the Provisioning Documents with respect only to those aspects which cannot be provided by Contentful without the use of the new Sub-processor.
+Contentful will refund Customer any prepaid unused fees of such Provisioning Documents following the effective date of termination.